Mauve lived her life as a scullery maid for the great Imperial Castle in the land of Isador.

 Mauve scoffed at his sarcasm, quite certain he had announced the first color that came to mind, but she closed her eyes anyway attempting to imagine him.
-She hadn't seen him in a while, but unlike the sun, he was not an easy sight to forget.
+She hadn't seen him in a while, but unlike the sun, not an easy sight to forget.

 "You're doing it again."

 She opened her eyes disappointed Thomas had woken her from her daydream.